34 Fun Things To Do in Melbourne with Kids [in 2023]

 You’re heading out of the free tram zone when you go to St Kilda, so you will need to have a myki card for each person in your group.
 Kiddos under 4 travel free and don’t need a myki.

-There are lots of restaurants and cafes that not only welcome kids, but cater to them specifically.
+There are lots of restaurants and cafes that not only welcome kids but cater to them specifically.
 Some restaurants go above and beyond the usual fare found on kids’ menus (chicken nuggets, spaghetti bolognese).
-While the family is enjoying the atmosphere and the kids’ food, you can snack on more adult delicacies.
+While the family is enjoying the atmosphere and the kids’ food, you can snack on more adult delicacies (and beverages).

 Some of the best child-friendly eating options in Melbourne are: